andrew/ultimate-awesome/README.md

 - [awesome-mafia](https://github.com/mafiahub/awesome-mafia) - Collection of various Mafia modding tools and resources.
 - [awesome-investment](https://github.com/melg8/awesome-investment) - Curated list of investment & finance related resources .
 - [awesome-mintlify](https://github.com/mintlify/awesome-mintlify) - A curated list of Mintlify resources and examples.
-- [awesome-distribution-shift](https://github.com/monk1337/awesome-distribution-shift) - A curated list of Distribution Shift papers/articles and recent advancements.
 - [awesome-javascript-mathematics](https://github.com/mycaule/awesome-javascript-mathematics) - A curated list of awesome JavaScript maths libraries and demos.
 - [awesome-immersion](https://github.com/nakopylov/awesome-immersion) - Awesome list of tools and resources for language immersion and sentence mining.
 - [awesome-sentiment-attitude-extraction](https://github.com/nicolay-r/awesome-sentiment-attitude-extraction) - A curated list of awesome sentiment analysis studies, in which attitude corresponds to the text position conveyed by Subject towards other Object mentioned in text such as: entities, events, etc.
 - [awesome-hotwire](https://github.com/omarluq/awesome-hotwire) - ⚡ A curated list of awesome Hotwire resources.
+- [awesome-databricks](https://github.com/ossinova/awesome-databricks) - A collection of useful and awesome Databricks resources.
 - [awesome-offensive-security-ai](https://github.com/ox01024/awesome-offensive-security-ai) - A curated list of outstanding offensive security AI work, papers, organizations, libraries, and benchmarks.
 - [awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection) - A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.
 - [awesome-smartgrid](https://github.com/PVKonovalov/awesome-smartgrid) - A curated list of awesome Smart Grid and IoT frameworks, libraries and software.